No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad

 - Preheat the sheet pan.
 It will keep the eggplant from absorbing too much oil and helps brown and crisp the coating.

-No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad
+Baked Eggplant Parmesan (No-Fry) with Fresh Tomatoes

 Ingredients